Coming Soon— Sign up below to get notified when registration opens.

 Our stories have the power to transform systems that were never designed for us.
 In this class, we will empower you to unpack your racial trauma, explore your identity, and find your voice.

-Taught by Sarah Seraj, PhD & Saamiya Seraj, PhD.
+Taught by Sarah Seraj, PhD & Saamiya Seraj, PhD

 In this class, we unpack racial and generational trauma as a community, explore the roots of our identities, and learn to find our voices in a world that often wants to silence us.
 We retrace history to understand how modern society upholds white supremacy and causes extensive harm to BIPOC communities.
 Using that knowledge, we consciously move away from white models of success, learn how to become more comfortable with our identities, and re-design our life based on the values that matter most to us.
 We will also learn how to leverage our voice and power to organize in community and create the systemic shifts we need to usher in a better world.